openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 Before continuing, double check that two revisions of the greeter service are configured by executing `oc --namespace serverless-tutorial get rev --selector=serving.knative.dev/service=greeter --sort-by="{.metadata.creationTimestamp}"`{{execute}}

-*TIP: add `-oyaml` to the commands above to see more detail*
+> *TIP: add `-oyaml` to the commands above to see more detail*

 The last command should output two revisions, `greeter-v1` and `greeter-v2`.

 ## Applying Blue-Green Deployment Patterns
-Knative offers a simple way of switching 100% of the traffic from one Knative service revision (blue) to another newly rolled out revision (green).
+Serverless offers a simple way of switching 100% of the traffic from one Serverless service revision (blue) to another newly rolled out revision (green).
 If the new revision (e.g. green) has erroneous behavior then it is easy to rollback the change.

-In this exercise you will applying theBlue/Green deployment pattern with the Knative Service called greeter.
+In this exercise you will applying the Blue/Green deployment pattern with the Serverless Service called greeter.
 You have already deployed two revisions of greeter named `greeter-v1` and `greeter-v2` earlier in this chapter.

-With the deployment of `greeter-v2` you noticed that Knative automatically started to routing 100% of the traffic to `greeter-v2`.
+With the deployment of `greeter-v2` you noticed that Serverless automatically started to routing 100% of the traffic to `greeter-v2`.
 Now let us assume that we need to roll back `greeter-v2` to `greeter-v1` for some critical reason.

 The `service-pinned.yaml` below is identical to the previously deployed `greeter-v2` except that we have added the `traffic` section to indicate that 100% of the traffic should be routed to `greeter-v1`.